jaketeater/Very-Simple-USB-Relay/README.md

     from relay import relay
     from time import sleep

-    # Create a relay object, using the vendor/product, which you can
+    # Create a relay object, using the vendor/product, which you can find with `lsusb`,
-    # find with `lsusb`, then just add the 0x prefix.
+    # then just add the 0x prefix.
+The id/vendor pair below are the default parameters,
+    # so you can try to instantiate with Relay() and hope you are lucky.
 	relay = Relay(idVendor=0x16c0, idProduct=0x05df)

 	# (Setter) Turn switch 1 on